 1. Liability Insurance is the big ticket.
-If you smash into someone and they sue you, you don' want to be bankrupted by such an accident.
-The best bet in this category is to get a standard rate of coverage (e.g., $300,000/$100,000) and then buy additional liability in an "umbrella" policy.
+If you smash into someone and they sue you, you don't want to be bankrupted by such an accident.
+(Of course, if you are poor, you have no assets to protect, so buying additional coverage often makes no sense).
+The best bet in this category is to get a standard rate of coverage (e.g., $300,000/$100,000) and then buy additional liability in an "umbrella" policy if you need it.
 Not only is it cheaper in terms dollars spent for coverage, it covers all sorts of different types of liability.

 At some point, of course, Collision and Comp don't make much sense, no matter how good condition your car is in.
 One mistake many folks make is in assuming that because their car is worth (to them) thousands of dollars, that the insurance company will pay out that amount.
 Most car insurance companies only pay out "book value" such as the KBB, NADA, or Edmunds values for a car.
 So, even if you installed a $5000 sound system in your car, your insurance company will not pay for it, unless it was declared as part of the policy.